Help Us Find Large, Dense Graph Datasets

 Existing work

-GraphZeppelin uses asymptotically less space to process dense graphs than the current state-of-the-art systems for graph stream processing.
+GraphZeppelin uses asymptotically less space to process dense graphs than state-of-the-art systems for graph stream processing.
 Its space efficiency advantages become apparent even for relatively small dense graphs (hundreds of thousands of nodes).